A zebra in front of a barcode background to show the idea of a brief history of the barcode article by Viziotix.

 The History of Barcodes

 The barcode has become an integral part of our daily lives, with its presence in supermarkets, airports, and warehouses.
 It is hard to imagine how we would have kept track of inventory, prices, and other important data without it.
 In this article, we will take a look at the history of the barcode, its impact on modern society, and its future prospects.
+But firstly, some fun facts:

 Barcode Beginnings